 Before joining Insight, Dr. Tyler was an Attending Psychiatrist at Alexian Brothers Behavioral Health Hospital where she cared for patients in the Eating Disorders and Self Injury recovery programs.
 Her broad experience in a variety of settings provides a solid foundation for delivering compassionate treatment to patients at all levels of care.
 Additionally, Dr. Tyler is conversant in Spanish.

-Dr. Roberson distinguished herself as Chief Resident during her second year of fellowship.
-She has a broad clinical base, with training in Cognitive Behavioral Therapy, Psychodynamic Therapy, Dialectical Behavioral Therapy, Family Therapy, Play Therapy and Parent Management training.
-Dr. Roberson also has extensive training in working with traumatized children and adolescents.
-She is deeply involved with her communities as a dancer, volunteer, and mentor.
+Dr. Roberson-Moore distinguished herself as Chief Resident during her second year of Fellowship.
+She has a broad clinical base, with training in Cognitive Behavioral Therapy, Psychodynamic Therapy, Dialectical Behavioral Therapy, Family Therapy, Play Therapy and Parent Management Training.
+Dr. Roberson-Moore also has extensive training in working with traumatized children and adolescents.
+She is also deeply involved with her communities as a dancer, volunteer, and mentor.

-Dr. Roberson holds an academic appointment as a Clinical Fellow in Psychiatry at University of Illinois Medical School.
-Dr. Roberson is also Board Certified in General Psychiatry and Neurology and Board Eligible in Child and Adolescent Psychiatry.
-Dr. Roberson holds memberships in American Academy of Child and Adolescent Psychiatry, Illinois Psychiatric Society, and Illinois Council of Child and Adolescent Psychiatry New England Council of Child and Adolescent Psychiatry.
+Dr. Roberson-Moore holds an academic appointment as Clinical Assistant Professor in the Department of Psychiatry at the University of Illinois at Chicago School of Medicine.
+Dr. Roberson-Moore is a diplomat of the American Board of Psychiatry and Neurology.
+Dr. Roberson-Moore holds memberships in the American Academy of Child and Adolescent Psychiatry (AACAP), Illinois Psychiatric Society, and Illinois Council of Child and Adolescent Psychiatry.

 Lisa Oldson, MD

 Medical Director of Adult CORE

 Lisa Oldson, MD is an experienced physician Board certified in both Internal Medicine and Obesity Medicine, serves as Medical Director of the Adult CORE program at Chicago-based Insight Behavioral Health Centers.